TimHopg/obsidian/Minishell.md

 Then parse an expression and call it `y`. return `x + y`.
 OR the expression could just be a term.

+Pseudocode for parsing a term is almost the same as for an expression.

+Pseudocode for parsing a factor:
+Can be a bracketed expression or an integer.
+First parse char `(`.
+Parse expression and call it `x`.
+Parse a char `)`
+return `x`.
+Or parse an integer.

 This allows us to both parse and evaluate the expression as we go.